Achalasia is a condition that affects the coordination of the esophagus making it difficult to eat.

-Achalasia forces the lower esophageal sphincter, called the LES, to remain closed during swallowing, preventing the esophagus from moving food toward the stomach.
+Achalasia causes the lower esophageal sphincter, called the LES, to remain closed during swallowing, preventing the esophagus from propelling food toward the stomach.
 The normal function of peristalsis is also affected.

-Achalasia is rare and diagnosed in about 2,500 people in the United States every year.
-Only about 10% of cases occur in children, most of them boys.There might be a genetic component to the condition.
+Achalasia is diagnosed in about 2,500 people in the United States every year.
+Only about 10% of cases occur in children.

-An upper GI x-ray is the first step to obtain a general diagnosis of the disorder.
-It is usually followed by an esophageal manometry to measure its tone and pressure.
+An upper gastrointestinal (GI) X-ray is the first step to obtain a general diagnosis of the disorder.
+It is usually followed by an esophageal manometry to measure esophageal tone, pressure, and coordinated motion of the esophagus.
 An endoscopy is also used to get a close-up image of the problem.

-Most children with achalasia require surgery to decrease the pressure at the LES.
-Dilation of the esophagus may offer another surgical approach.
-Technological advances in minimally invasive surgery make these procedures easier, which is why pediatric doctors favor them.
+Most children with achalasia require surgery to relieve the high pressure at the LES.
+Dilation of the LES may offer some benefit, but often the results are short term.
+Technological advances in minimally invasive surgery make these procedures simpler and easier for patients.

 For most patients, surgery and medication provide a moderate level of long-term dysphagia control.
 This will allow your child to have an improved quality of life.